iboutsikas/iboutsikas.github.io/docs/6.2.0/basics.md

 Can be different from the name of the tag or category, as long as `slug` is identical to the name.

 `slug`
 : Must be identical to the key used in the blog's front matter, i.e. if you use `categories: [jekyll]` or `tags:       [jekyll]`, the `slug` must be `jekyll`.
-Normally the slug is derived from the title, but since it is used to find all posts that belong to a certain tag or category, it is recommended that you set it explicitly.
+Normally the slug is derived from the title, but it is recommended that you set it explicitly.

 `description`
 : A medium-length description, used on the tag or category's detail page as meta description and shown in a message box below the title.